Angilram (bishop of Metz): Works

 In the early 780s, Angilram commissioned Paul the Deacon to write a history of the diocese of Metz and supplied him with the necessary materials.
 The Deeds of the Bishops of Metz was completed by 784.
 Paul ends the work by noting how Angilram's biography would be added to it in the future.
 In his History of the Lombards, he calls Angilram "a very gentle man and distinguished by holiness".
 The Versus de episcopis Mettensibus, a poem on the bishops of Metz, either used by Paul or was based on him, was probably commissioned by Angilram.
 The Deeds of the Bishops was never in fact expanded beyond its original scope.
 Goffart argues that the Deeds is mainly "a statement of political ideas, a memorandum of the views ... current in Charlemagne's capella on the eve of Angilram's becoming its head" and that history "was secondary to the apologetic ... designs of ... the court bishop".
 Angilram has also been considered a candidate for author or initiator of the Royal Frankish Annals.
 He may have written the circular letter De litteris colendis on behalf of Charlemagne.

 Angilram produced a corrected edition of the Vulgate Bible.
 This was the earliest known Carolingian pandect or single-volume Bible, preceding the projects of Alcuin of York and Theodulf of Orléans.
 Only the second part survived into the 20th century, containing the text from Proverbs to Revelation 12:13, save the catholic epistles.
 It was lost to destruction in 1944 but photographs survive.
 The text of the Angilram Bible was unique, although it was later corrected based on the Tours Bible of Alcuin.
 The Bible measured 46 × 33 cm with text in two columns of forty lines per page.
 It contained besides the canonical books, at least Psalm 151, Judith, Tobit, Wisdom and Maccabees.

 Arthur Westwell has attributed the original form of the Ordines Romani collection to Angilram.
 It contained just four orders (ordines), those numbered 1, 11, 27 and 34 in the fuller Collection A (or Roman Collection).
 One manuscript of Collection A, now London, British Library, Add, MS 15222, contains a rule attributed to Angilram specifying the honoraria paid to clergy for certain liturgical services.
 The Late Latin of his short rule has Romance features.
-Angilram also added three paragaphs to the Rule of Chrodegang composed by his predecessor at chapters 20, 33 and 34.
+Angilram also added three paragraphs to the Rule of Chrodegang composed by his predecessor at chapters 20, 33 and 34.
 He introduced the celebration of the Octave of Pentecost and permitted the eating of meat:

 The most famous work attributed to Angilram is not actually by him.
 The Capitula Angilramni is a Pseudo-Isidorian forgery claiming to be a collection of canon law given by Angilram to Pope Hadrian I in 786.